czamelis/mycode/README.md

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
-What is the purpose of putting up this repo?
+What is the purpose of putting up this repo? some sentence about wanting to learn how to version control projects with git
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine